imagej/imagej.github.io/pages/Maven.md

 results, you can click the "Drill down" link to view more details of that specific GAV combination.
 You can also click an entry to get a formatted `dependency` block for direct copy-pasting into your POM.

+{% include Tip content="tip=If your dependencies are in Maven Central, you can use the [quickdeps](https://github.com/ingenieux/quickdeps) tool to quickly generate dependency blocks, by scanning your project's bytecode." %}

 # Depending on libraries outside the core repositories